LostInBrittany/sparkjava-beers/opt-mongo/README.md

-# Optional Step 1

-# Step-06 : Mongo Beers
+# Optional Step: Mongo Beers

 Let's say you already have your beers in a MongoDB database.
 Now we are going to replace our local JSON files with calls to MongoDB.